 My story poses a real problem for Baptists.
-According to Baptist soteriology (doctrines pertaining to salvation) , once a person is saved, born again, becomes a Christian, they can never lose their salvation.
-This belief is called, once saved always saved, eternal security or the perseverance/preservation of the saints.
+According to Baptist soteriology (doctrines pertaining to salvation), once nonbelievers are saved (born again, becomes a Christian), they can never lose their salvation.
+This belief is called once saved always saved, eternal security, or the perseverance/preservation of the saints.

-All Baptists, except Free-will Baptists, believe that once a person is saved they can do nothing to lose their salvation.
+All Baptists, except Free-will Baptists, believe that once a person is saved there is nothing a Christian can do nothing to lose his or her salvation.
 John 10:28, 29 says:

 And I (Jesus) give unto them eternal life; and they shall never perish, neither shall any man pluck them out of my hand.
 My Father, which gave them me, is greater than all; and no man is able to pluck them out of my Father’s hand.

 This is why some Baptists believe I am still saved.
 No matter what I do, Jesus will never disown me.
 No matter how much I blaspheme God, Jesus will never leave me or forsake me.
 It is like getting married without having any provision for divorce.
 Once married, you are married for life.
 No matter what the husband or wife does, be it adultery or physical abuse, their marriage cannot be dissolved.
 So it is for me.
 No matter what I say or do, I am still saved.
 God might chastise me or even kill me, but there is nothing I can do to get God to let me out of my eternal life contract.